 Check for physiological changes in the client, like breathing, blinking of eyes, etc. This will tell you whether the NLP Metaphors had an impact on them or not.

 Reading NLP techniques is fun and practicing them is even more fun, but we need NLP scripts while applying these NLP techniques.

 I have created a small book of NLP scripts of the 7 most used NLP techniques.
 You can use them in your practice for only $10.
 You can buy the book from here.
 Buy NLP scripts

 We like to relate ourselves to the outer world.

 The unconscious mind likes relationships and symbols.
-It is like having a dream where one thing takes you to another while you access the resources to the next event and situations.
+It is like having a dream where one thing takes you to another while you access the resources to the next event and situation.

-The NLP Metaphors resonates with the unconscious mind and helps to access resourceful states.
+The NLP Metaphors resonate with the unconscious mind and help to access resourceful states.
 Stories keep the conscious mind engaged and the unconscious mind relating to it.

 Where to use NLP Metaphors?